salesforce/lwc-rfcs/text/0112-server-runtime.md

 This package exposes the following APIs:

 - `createElement(name: string, options: { is: typeof LightningElement }): ServerHTMLElement`: This method creates a new LWC component tree.
 It follows the same signature as the `createElement` API from `@lwc/engine-dom`.
 Instead of returning a native `HTMLElement`, this method returns a `ServerHTMLElement` with the public properties, aria reflected properties and HTML global attributed.
-- `renderToString(element: ServerHTMLElement): string`: This method creates an LWC component tree synchronously and serialize it to string.
+- `renderToString(element: ServerHTMLElement): string`: This method creates an LWC component tree synchronously and serializes it to HTML.
 It accepts a single parameter, a `ServerHTMLElement` returned by `createElement` and returns the serialized string.

 This package injects mock DOM APIs in the `@lwc/engine-core` rendering engine.
-Those DOM APIs produces a lightweight DOM structure that can be serialized into a string by the `renderToString` method.
+Those DOM APIs produce a lightweight DOM structure.
+This structure can then be serialized into a string containing the HTML serialization of the element's descendants.
 As described in the Appendix, this package is also in charge of attaching on the global object a mock `CustomEvent`.

 ## Drawbacks

 - Requires a complete rewrite of the current `@lwc/engine`
-- Might require substantial changes to the existing tools (jest preset, rollup plugins, ...) to load the right engine depending on the environment.
+- Might require substantial changes to the existing tools (jest preset, rollup plugins, etc.) to load the right engine depending on the environment.

 ## Alternatives